1996 True Value 200

-Report

-Pre-Race
+Pre-Race News

-Due to the Indy Racing League's original wish to end every season at the Indianapolis 500, New Hampshire would host the 1996–1997 season opener on August 18, a race that had been counter-scheduled by CART with the 1996 Texaco/Havoline 200, which would be held on the same day at Road America.
-During the 11-week hiatus between seasons, Eliseo Salazar took part in four CART Indy Car events with Dick Simon Racing, teaming with Michel Jourdain Jr. the week after Indy at Milwaukee, and at Portland before going solo for Michigan, where he finished 11th, and Mid-Ohio.
-Jourdain also competed at Detroit, and both Richie Hearn and Robbie Buhl (the latter in the Indy Lights event) joined Atlantics regular Stan Wattles at the tragic Toronto weekend.
+Due to the Indy Racing League's original wish to end every season at the Indianapolis 500, New Hampshire would host the 1996–1997 season opener on August 18, a race that had been counter-scheduled by CART at Road America, with the Texaco/Havoline 200 to be held on the same day.
+During the 11-week hiatus between seasons, some of the drivers in the series competed in CART Indy Car events.
+Eliseo Salazar took part in four races with Dick Simon Racing, teaming the week after Indy with Michel Jourdain Jr. at Milwaukee, and at Portland.
+Afterwards, Salazar raced in Michigan, where he finished 11th, and Mid-Ohio, while Jourdain did so at Detroit.
+On the other hand, Richie Hearn raced in Toronto, with Robbie Buhl taking part in the Indy Lights event, and Stan Wattles in his regular Atlantic Championship ride.

-Tony Stewart also took part in four NASCAR events, scoring his first top-10 in his Truck Series debut at Indianapolis Raceway Park, and Scott Sharp grabbed another win in his second IMSA GT outing of the year at Sonoma Raceway, with John Paul Jr. in third place.
-Previously, Sharp was one of four IRL regular competitors who took part in the 24 Hours of Le Mans, along Michele Alboreto, Fermín Vélez and Mark Dismore, the only one whose car saw the checkered flag.
-Indy 500 runner-up Davy Jones was a part of the overall race winning team.
+Tony Stewart also competed in four NASCAR events, scoring his first top-10 in his Truck Series debut at Indianapolis Raceway Park, and Scott Sharp grabbed another win in his second IMSA GT outing of the year at Sonoma Raceway, with John Paul Jr. in third place.
+Previously, Sharp was one of four IRL regular competitors who took part in the 24 Hours of Le Mans, along Michele Alboreto, Fermín Vélez and Mark Dismore, whose car managed to finish the race.
+Indy 500 runner-up Davy Jones was one of the overall winners.

-Pre-season testing for the IRL started at Las Vegas Motor Speedway, a new oval track on which the IRL would cut the ribbon in September.
+Pre-season testing started at the brand-new Las Vegas Motor Speedway, whose inaugural event in September would be headlined by the IRL.
 20 drivers took part in a 3-day test on June 26–28, with 12 regular drivers being joined by Mark Dismore, who had driven with Team Menard at Indianapolis.
 Dismore had been signed on a permanent basis, replacing the late Scott Brayton.
 Richie Hearn set a first unofficial track record with a 222.359 mph lap, and nine drivers went over 210 mph.
 In that test, the Brickell Racing car prepared by PDM Racing continued its role as a 'mule' for USAC's drivers test.